genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/11_slider.md

     - slide label
 ---

 An implementation of a [range slider](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input/range) as a form-connected Web Component.
-This component is used alongside with
+This component is used together with the `alpha-slide-label`.
+It displays a slider that the user can move in either direction to reset the value.
-`alpha-slide-label`

 ## Set-up